Getting ready for the next wave: Towards a more dynamic and inclusive Latin America

-By Mario Pezzini, Director of the OECD Development Centre, and Angel Melguizo, Head of the Latin America and Caribbean Unit at the OECD Development Centre.
+By Mario Pezzini, former Director of the OECD Development Centre, and Angel Melguizo, former Head of the Latin America and Caribbean Unit at the OECD Development Centre.

 Latin America and the Caribbean enjoyed a decade of strong growth between 2004 and 2013.
 Growth averaged 3.8% and in some years over 5%.
 They were helped along by growth in China and other emerging economies that raised demand and prices for exported commodities such as food, metals and fuels.